-Axley’s Madison, Wisconsin divorce attorneys understand life-changing events in your family can be stressful and traumatic.
+Axley’s divorce attorneys in Madison, Waukesha, and Janesville, Wisconsin understand life-changing events in your family can be stressful and traumatic.
 Quality legal advice and representation during these difficult transitions is critical.
 Furthermore, our divorce attorneys recognize the importance of reaching fair settlements that enable you to continue working and co-existing amicably with the other party when it comes to divorce or other separation.
 Our family law lawyers include mediators and lawyers certified in collaborative divorce.

 However, we will not hesitate to take a case to trial in situations where we cannot reach a fair resolution.
 Our Madison divorce attorneys are experienced and motivated trial attorneys with a proven record of success.
 We will carefully evaluate your case and work with you to develop a strategy to achieve your goals.
 We make it a priority to explain the law and the procedure to you, so that you are an integral part of the process.

 Spouses who are separating have three different options to consider:

 Divorce is a proceeding that legally terminates a marriage.
 The marriage must be “irretrievably broken,” meaning that there is no reasonable prospect for reconciliation.
 After a divorce, both individuals are single and free to remarry after 6 months.
 At a minimum, the process will last 120 days.
 In order to file for divorce, at least one spouse must have lived in Wisconsin for the last 6 months, and in the county where they plan to file the divorce for the last 30 days.